Quick Answer

 - Progressive Structure: Logical progression from basic to advanced concepts

-- Audio Support: Accompanying audio materials for pronunciation practice
+- Audio Support: Accompanying audio or QR‑based recordings for pronunciation practice

-- Teacher Recommended: Books used by qualified Tajweed instructors
+- Teacher Recommended: Books used by experienced Tajweed teachers

 Best Books for Beginners